utkarshkukreti/dust-deploy/README.md

        - installing git-core [ ok ]
      - checking if rsync is installed [ ok ]

-you should see dust connecting to the node, checking if the requestet packages are installed, and if not, install them. dust works with aptitude, yum and emerge systems at the moment (testet with ubuntu, debian, gentoo, scientificlinux, centos). feel free to contribute to dust, so that your system is also supported. contribution is easy! just send me a github pull request.
+you should see dust connecting to the node, checking if the requested packages are installed, and if not, install them. dust works with aptitude, yum and emerge systems at the moment (testet with ubuntu, debian, gentoo, scientificlinux, centos). feel free to contribute to dust, so that your system is also supported. contribution is easy! just send me a github pull request.
 You can find the repository here: https://github.com/kechagia/dust-deploy